 (1) They must sign in all guests to comply with the terms of our club licence

-They must also ensure that guests comply with the dress code which is displayed on the noticeboard, on the wall at the entrance to the bar, and under "How to Join" section on this website
+(2) Guests comply with the dress code (on the noticeboard on the wall at the entrance to the bar, and under "How to Join" section on this website)